Steve Fuller (American football)

-Stephen Ray Fuller (born January 5, 1957) is a former American football quarterback who played in the National Football League (NFL) for 10 seasons.
-He played college football at Clemson, where he was twice named ACC Player of the Year, and was selected by the Kansas City Chiefs in the first round of the 1979 NFL Draft.
+Stephen Ray Fuller (born January 5, 1957) is an American former professional football quarterback who played in the National Football League (NFL) for 10 seasons.
+He played college football for the Clemson Tigers, where he was twice named ACC Player of the Year, and was selected by the Kansas City Chiefs in the first round of the 1979 NFL draft.
 Fuller played his first four seasons with the Chiefs and was a member of the Los Angeles Rams during his fifth season.
 He joined the Chicago Bears in 1984, where he spent four seasons as a backup and was a member of the team that won the franchise's first Super Bowl title in Super Bowl XX.
 In his final season, Fuller was a member of the San Diego Chargers.

 Early life

 Fuller was born in Enid, Oklahoma and graduated from Spartanburg High School in Spartanburg, South Carolina.

 College career

-Fuller played college football at Clemson University in Clemson, South Carolina from 1975-1978.
+Fuller played college football at Clemson University in Clemson, South Carolina from 1975 to 1978.
 He was a member of the Sigma Alpha Epsilon fraternity, Fuller was a football and academic All-America at Clemson University.